warlock601/Apache-Airflow/ETL-using-AirFlow/README.md

         ))
 ```
 - DBViewer is used to confirm if the data is loaded into the database or not.
 Foe g: here it will check if the data is loaded into postgres or not.
 - We'll specify the order of tasks because there will be dependencies.
-Like we need to ensure that table is created before extraction.
+Like we need to ensure that table is created before extraction.</br>
+  Usually in http operators, whatever variable is basically created, there will be a variable called output and inside that our entire response will be available.
 ```bash
 create_table >> extract_apod      # Ensure the table is created before extraction
     api_response=extract_apod.output